ManticoreGamesInc/platform-documentation/src/api/ui.md

     -- If "targetPlayer" refers to an actual player, update the position of the UI Text to -- be above that player's head
     if(Object.IsValid(targetPlayer)) then
-        -- Get the position of the player's head by vertically offseting the position of the player local playerHeadPos = targetPlayer:GetWorldPosition() + Vector3.New(0, 0, 120)
+        -- Get the position of the player's head by vertically offsetting the position of the player local playerHeadPos = targetPlayer:GetWorldPosition() + Vector3.New(0, 0, 120)

         -- Convert the position of the player's head to 2D coordinates